Series Overview

 }

 The orchestrator unites these components together.
-How the tasks are executed is another case.
-It could be an event-driven method where events are produced, listened for and based off these, task are executed.
+How tasks are executed is another concern.
+It could be an event-driven method where events are produced, listened for and based on these, tasks are executed.
 For the sake of simplicity, we'll try to run the orchestrator in an infinite loop which breaks when there's no task to execute anymore.

 export class Orchestrator {